Also called: Single-Feature MVP

 See also: Offer a Sample

-Relevant metrics: Acquisition, Activation, Cycle time, Customer feedback, Email Sign ups
+Relevant metrics: Acquisition, Activation, Customer feedback, Email Sign ups

 Validates: Feasibility, Viability, Desirability